NguyenVanHung24/LTNC2022_UET_Nhom-11-_-Asteroid-Bullet-/README.md

 How to play:
 Download only file: game2
-In Folder using cmd and write mingw32-make run,after that, you can enjoy game. instructor/Screenshot 2022-05-22 000129.png
+In Folder using cmd and write mingw32-make run in cmd,after that, you can enjoy game. instructor/Screenshot 2022-05-22 000129.png